-Research Nova Scotia continues to explore opportunities with its partners to address the COVID-19 outbreak.
+Research Nova Scotia continues to explore opportunities with its partners to address COVID-19.
 Partnerships with Canadian Institutes of Health Research (CIHR), the Nova Scotia COVID-19 Health Research Coalition, Genome Atlantic, and others, have enabled our researchers to conduct ground-breaking research in the areas of vaccines and therapeutics, diagnostics, epidemiology, fundamental science, social and behavioural sciences, public health, and more.
 If you have a COVID-19 related project you would like to discuss please contact us.

 Nova Scotia COVID-19 Health Research Coalition